-Unlike wild mushrooms, onions, or asparagus, broccoli does not appear naturally in the wild.
-Broccoli did not develop spontaneously like any number of plants in nature.
-It was developed by man through selective breeding centuries ago, so yes, it is man-made.
+Broccoli is man-made and does not appear naturally in the wild.
+Broccoli did not develop spontaneously like a number of other plants in nature.
+It was developed by man through selective breeding starting centuries ago.
+As a result, broccoli is considered man-made.

 - Related Article: List of Man-Made Fruits and Vegetables